-The MSB of the instruction word is $R/\overline{W}$ , which indicates whether the instruction is a read or a write.
+The MSB of the instruction word is R/W, which indicates whether the instruction is a read or a write.
 The next two bits (W1:W0) indicate the length of the transfer in bytes.
-The final 13 bits are the address (A12:A0) at which to begin the read or write operation.
+The final 13 bits are the address (A12:A0) at which to begin the read or write operation, see Table 44.